-Are you a member of a private, or open gun range or do you have your own gun range?
-If you shoot regularly at a primitive gun range—one without shelter, a clubhouse or designated shooting bays—there are ways to make your day at the range safer and more comfortable with these five tips.
+Are you a member of a private, open or have your own gun range?
+If you shoot regularly at a primitive gun range—one without shelter, a clubhouse or designated shooting bays, there are ways to make your day at the range safer and more comfortable with these five tips.

 There are an estimated 3 to 4 million lakes in the United States.
 One study even found that lake destinations were the number one spot for travel in 2012.
 This does not surprise me.
 Lakes offer plenty of recreational activities at an extremely low price.
 These natural bodies of water come with risks.
 Most drownings are due to unexpected exposure to the water.
 For children ages 1 to 4, drowning is the leading cause of death.
 Even adults who know how to swim are at risk for drowning.
 Most drownings are preventable.
 A day at the lake can be fun, safe and accident-free if you always follow these 15 safety tips.

-I hope you have plenty of non-perishable food stored for a potential power outage, but that does not necessarily mean you have to throw out your refrigerated items right away.
-Using two terracotta pots, sand, water and a cotton cloth or towel, you can make an evaporative refrigeration system called a zeer pot.
+I hope that you have plenty of non-perishable food stored for a potential power outage, but that does not necessarily mean you have to throw out your refrigerated items right away.
+Using two terra cotta pots, sand, water and a cotton cloth or towel, you can make an evaporative refrigeration system called a Zeer Pot.

 Injuries from burns increase during the summer due to outdoor cooking, campfires, candles, oil-burning lanterns and torches, and fireworks.
 On average, over 10,000 Americans seek medical attention for burns from fireworks a year.
 Additionally, in 2011, fireworks caused a reported 17,800 fires.
 There are four degrees of burns.
 This classification system is based on how bad the burn is depending on the location on the body, how big the burn and the depth.
 Learn how to treat them in this basic first aid guide to burns.

 Knowing how to start a fire can possibly save your life.
-It is one of the most essential survivor skills you should know if you are serious about surviving in an emergency or disaster.
-Here are five good reasons for knowing how to start a fire.
+It is one of the most essential survivor skills one should know if they are serious about learning how to survive in an emergency or disaster.
+Here are five really good reasons for knowing how to start a fire.

-The terms hot-headed and blood-boiling may be more literal than you think.
+The terms hotheaded and blood boiling may be more literal than you think.
 Numerous studies have shown that higher temperatures negatively affect our mood.
 Heat can make us irritable, impatient, physically uncomfortable, aggressive and even violent.
 In fact, violent assault numbers—intent to do physical harm against another person—rise during the hotter months.
 The hotter it gets, the more aggressive we feel.
 As responsible gun owners and carriers, it is imperative we remain cool, calm and collected.